MicrosoftDocs/azure-dev-docs/articles/java/ee/howto-deploy-java-liberty-app-manual.md

 ---

-## Deploy the application on the AKS cluster
+## Deploy the application to the AKS cluster

 Use the following steps to deploy the Liberty application on the AKS cluster: